Scan2Go

-Scan2Go (ギャラクシーレーサースキャン2ゴー, Gyarakushī Rēsā Sukyan Tu Gō) is an animated series co-produced by d-rights Inc., NewBoy., SBS Productions Inc. and Stonebridge Capital Inc., under the direction of Mitsuo Hashimoto.
+Scan2Go (ギャラクシーレーサースキャン2ゴー, Gyarakushī Rēsā Sukyan Tu Gō) is an animated series co-produced by d-rights, NewBoy, SBS Productions Inc. and Stonebridge Capital Inc., under the direction of Mitsuo Hashimoto.
 The series is set in a futuristic universe of races involving the use of miniature automated toy cars.
-The TV animation lasts for 52 episodes and is targeted to boys from 4–12 years old.
+The TV animation lasts for 52 episodes and is targeted to boys from 4 to 13 years old.
 The series has been licensed by Cookie Jar Entertainment for North and South American audiences and dubbed by Ocean Productions and Blue Water Studios.
 In the United States, the series premiered September 1, 2012, on Cartoon Network.
 While the last 7 episodes have not been shown in the United States, all 52 episodes have been broadcast on YTV and Pop Max, and are also airing on K2 In Italy.
-In Indonesia, Scan2Go also broadcast too, by Indosiar.
+In Indonesia, Scan2Go has also been broadcast on Indosiar.

 Synopsis

-The animated series takes place in a futuristic universe.
-Many species throughout the galaxies are all excited for one thing: racing.
-This racing trend is what everyone knows it as, Scan2Go.
-This racing activity involves the use of miniature automated toy cars in which the cars race automatically, gunning for 1st place.
-The cars are powered by a cards which gives them the power to race and as well as turbo boosts.
-Scan2Go is a one-lap sprint race on huge tracks where speed and tactics are the key to winning.
-Racers will face many obstacles on the track, which can be dangerous or very tricky.
-Races can be done in teams or free-for-all, depending on the rules.
+The animated television series is set within a futuristic universe, populated by an array of species from different galaxies.
+These species engage in a widely celebrated racing activity known as Scan2Go.
+Central to this activity are miniature, automated toy cars that race autonomously.
+These cars are controlled using special cards that provide power-ups and turboboosts to enhance their performance.
+Scan2Go races are characterized as one-lap sprint competitions conducted on large-scale tracks.
+Success in these races hinges on speed and strategic manoeuvring, with racers required to adeptly navigate a variety of obstacles, some of which may pose significant challenges or hazards.
+The format of Scan2Go races varies, with some conducted as team efforts, while others are free-for-all competitions.

-The story focuses on a young boy named Kazuya 'Kaz' Gordon and his team called "Team Jet", more formerly known as the "Junior Earth Team".
-Starting his Scan2Go career from Earth, during which humans aren't fond of the Scan2Go trend yet, he embarks on a journey to become the greatest Scan2Go racer ever.
-Kaz is only in it to become the best racer in the universe.
-But he also discovers new friends along his way to glory.
+In the narrative of "Scan2Go," the central figure is Kazuya 'Kaz' Gordon, a youthful protagonist leading the 'Team Jet,' initially known as the 'Junior Earth Team.'
+Kaz begins his journey in Scan2Go racing from Earth, a planet not yet enamored with the Scan2Go trend.
+His ambition is to rise to prominence as the preeminent Scan2Go racer.
+While his primary goal is to achieve unparalleled success in racing across the universe, Kaz's journey is also marked by the forging of new friendships in his quest for glory.

-He discovers a strong opponent and his greatest enemy who destroyed the Scan2Go committee named Ryu Kaizel.
-His aim is to conquer the negative emotions of people and begin destruction of the Universe.
+The storyline intensifies with the introduction of Ryu Kaizel, a formidable adversary and principal antagonist.
+Kaizel is notorious for dismantling the Scan2Go committee and harbours ambitions to manipulate the negative emotions of humanity, ultimately aiming at the annihilation of the Universe.
+This conflict forms a pivotal element of the plot, adding depth to Kaz's journey.